openshift-homeroom/workshop-dashboard/README.md

 -----------------------------

 If you want to run a multi user workshop, you could deploy the workshop environment for each user into a separate project where the user is an admin of that project.
 A better approach is to use the multi user [workshop spawner](https://github.com/openshift-labs/workshop-jupyterhub) application.

+Note that not all custom workshop images may be setup to be able to be used in a multi user environment, and vice versa, one that works in a multiple user environment may not work in a single user environment.
+This is because the deployment environment can be different, and so a workshop may have been setup only to be used with a specific type of deployment environment.
+You should check any information provided about a custom workshop to show how it should be deployed.

 Using persistent storage
 ------------------------